 Practical tips for commuters

 - There is a wide variety of food and drink on campus.
-There are also lots of supermarkets and cafés in Selly Oak - less than a ten-minute walk from campus - as well as the two Spar shops in the Guild and University Centre.
+There are also lots of supermarkets and cafés in Selly Oak - less than a ten-minute walk from campus - as well as Spar at University Centre.

 - Occasionally there will be an unavoidable situation that results in a lecture being cancelled.
 Obviously this is particularly frustrating if you’ve had to travel a long way, but connecting your student email to your phone and downloading the Canvas app (available on iOS and Android) might help you catch any last minute notifications and enable you to plan your day accordingly.